PCOS Diet for Teenagers

 PCOS is increasingly being diagnosed during the teenage years.
 Early symptoms are often dismissed as “normal puberty changes,” which delays support and allows hormonal imbalance to worsen over time.
 The good news is that early nutrition intervention can significantly reduce long-term PCOS complications.

 At Nutri Activania, PCOS diet plans for teenagers are designed with growth, mental well-being, academic schedules, and family food habits in mind.
-According to Dt.
-Avni Kaul, teenage PCOS should be managed gently and preventively, not with restrictive dieting or weight-shaming.
+According to Dietician Avni Kaul, teenage PCOS should be managed gently and preventively, not with restrictive dieting or weight-shaming.

 Early PCOS Signs in Teenagers